-Under Section 2210.102, the Board of Directors is composed of ten members (9 voting members and 1 non-voting member) appointed by the commissioner, to include four public members from tier one counties, four members who must be representatives of the insurance industry, one member from a non-seacoast county, and one licensed engineer.
+Under Section 2210.102, the Board of Directors is composed of ten members (9 voting members and 1 non-voting member) appointed by the Commissioner, to include four public members from tier one counties, four members who must be representatives of the insurance industry, one member from a non-seacoast county, and one licensed engineer.

 Insurers who are members of the Association shall nominate, from among those members, persons to fill any vacancy in the four seats reserved for representatives of the insurance industry.
-The Board shall solicit nominations from the member insurers and submit the nominations to the commissioner.
-The nominee slate submitted to the commissioner must include at least three more names than the number of vacancies.
-The commissioner shall appoint insurance industry representatives from the nominee slate.
+The Board shall solicit nominations from the member insurers and submit the nominations to the Commissioner.
+The nominee slate submitted to the Commissioner must include at least three more names than the number of vacancies.
+The Commissioner shall appoint insurance industry representatives from the nominee slate.

-One Board position is currently vacant.
+One Board position remained vacant during the reporting period.
 Alice Gannon, Secretary/Treasurer, resigned her position in August.
 TWIA staff received and forwarded three nominees to the Commissioner for consideration.
-The current membership of the Board of Directors is:
+The TWIA Board of Directors elected new officers at its quarterly meeting on February 18, 2014.
+The current membership and officers of the Board of Directors are:

-Name Position Richard Clifton Craig Public Member from Non-Seacoast Territory Steven Lawrence Elbert Public Member & Agent from Tier 1 County William David Franklin, Sr. Non-voting Member, Licensed Engineer Michael Gerik, Chairman Member of the Insurance Industry Ron Lawson Member of the Insurance Industry Georgia R. Neblett, Vice Chairman Public Member from Tier 1 County Michael O'Malley Member of the Insurance Industry Gene Seaman Public Member from Tier 1 County Edward James Sherlock III Public Member & Agent from Tier 1 County
+Name Position Richard Clifton Craig, Vice Chairman Public Member from Non-Seacoast Territory Steven Lawrence Elbert Public Member & Agent from Tier 1 County William David Franklin, Sr. Non-voting Member, Licensed Engineer Michael Gerik, Secretary/Treasurer Member of the Insurance Industry Ron Lawson Member of the Insurance Industry Georgia R. Neblett, Chairman Public Member from Tier 1 County Michael O'Malley Member of the Insurance Industry Gene Seaman Public Member from Tier 1 County Edward James Sherlock III Public Member & Agent from Tier 1 County